 Blender Chocolate Muffins

-Healthy blender chocolate muffins have arrived, and they are so good.
+Healthy blender chocolate muffins have arrived and they are so good.
 Loaded with nutrient-dense fruits and veggies you’d never know these muffins are so healthy.
-In fact, they even have a scoop of protein powder.
+In fact, they even have a scoop of protein powder to help keep you feeling full and satisfied.
+This easy chocolate muffin recipe is guaranteed to be a family favorite.

-Personally, I like to heat my muffin in the microwave for 10 second before enjoying it.
-It makes the muffin feel like it just came fresh out of the oven.
 Drizzle these muffins with your favorite nut butter for an extra layer of flavor and protein.
-Or you can simply enjoy them as is.
+Or, you can simply enjoy them as is.
 Either way, they are so delicious.

 Blender Chocolate Muffins